CRMs Are For Sales Managers Too

 This one is understandable.

-It takes time to set up a new system, get everybody on board and trained to use it, and build habits where everybody is utilizing it as often and efficiently as they should.
+It takes time to set up a new system, get everybody on board and trained to use it, and build habits where everybody utilizes it as often and efficiently as they should.

 But how much time do you spend with each salesperson going over their numbers?
 How much time do you spend in meetings discussing and reinforcing sales processes and best practices?